jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 	- Limit order at a price target
 	- Trailing stop losses (Can use ccxt for this)
 	- Sell in chunks over user specified time (done)
+- Reduce fees using BNB coin and check working for all trades
 - Machine Learning features
 	- Sentiment feature
 		- For size of position